 Professional Coaching is not a set of communication tricks or a collection of questions used occasionally.
-It is a structured professional discipline grounded in partnership, responsibility, and awareness.
+Instead, it is a structured professional discipline grounded in partnership, responsibility, and awareness.
+As a result, practitioners distinguish it clearly from advice-giving, mentoring, or motivational approaches.

-Professional Coaching standards are grounded in internationally recognized frameworks that define competencies, ethical principles, and boundaries for responsible practice.
+Professional Coaching standards rely on internationally recognized frameworks that define competencies, ethical principles, and boundaries for responsible practice.
 Organizations such as the International Coaching Federation provide a shared reference point for what professionalism means in Coaching worldwide.

-In the UAE, these standards serve a critical function:
+In the UAE, these standards serve a critical function.
+Specifically, they:

-- they create a common professional language across cultures
+- create a common professional language across cultures

 Standards do not impose a style.
-They define the conditions under which Coaching can be practiced ethically and effectively.
+Rather, they define the conditions under which Coaching can be practiced ethically and effectively.
+As a result, Coaches who align with these standards operate with greater clarity and credibility across the UAE’s diverse professional contexts.

 - establish clear agreements for the relationship and each session